City Homicide: Main cast

 None of the main characters appear in all episodes, as periods of leave and rostered days off are incorporated into each character's appearances.

-Detective Senior Sergeant Stanley Wolfe (Shane Bourne, 70 episodes, seasons 1–5) is the operational leader of the Homicide squad.
+Detective Senior Sergeant Stanley Wolfe (Shane Bourne, 70 episodes, seasons 1–5) is the investigative leader of the Homicide squad.
 Wolfe is an authoritative yet compassionate boss with years of Homicide experience.
 He is highly religious, a recovering alcoholic and, as of the second season, going through a relatively civil divorce with his wife Linda.
-Stanley's reputation is threatened in season three by the resurfacing of an old case of his, which resulted in his alcoholism coming to light and his extended leave from Homicide, which ended in the season four premiere.
-He is seen to have a very proper nature (exemplified by his being called Stanley as opposed to Stan, although Jarvis does use the latter name), but can be extremely emotional in certain cases, usually ones concerning serial killers and children.
+Stanley's reputation is threatened in season three by the resurfacing of an old case, resulting in his alcoholism coming to light and, as a result, he takes extended leave from Homicide.
+He is seen to have a very proper nature and a generally by-the-book approach, but can be extremely emotional and more unpredictable in certain cases, usually ones involving serial offenders.

 Detective Sergeant Matt Ryan (Damien Richardson, 82 episodes, seasons 1–5) is the sergeant of the team.
-In the first three seasons, Matt is a senior constable working alongside Duncan, Jen, Nick, Allie and Simon, but early in season four he sits the sergeant exam and passes with flying colours, and is permitted to return to Homicide and take up a sergeant position under Stanley.
+His police career is implied to be a reaction to the disappearance of his mother 16 years before the series begins; in the season one finale, her body is finally recovered and her murder solved.
+In the first three seasons, Matt is a senior constable working with the others, but early in season four he sits the sergeant exam and passes with flying colours, and is permitted to return to Homicide and take up a sergeant position under Stanley.
 Although he is a competent detective, Matt struggles greatly with authority, and is often inadvertently undermined by the team.
-In season two, Matt began a relationship with Emma, which ended in season four when she moved to France.
-This breakup served as the catalyst for Matt getting his sergeant exam, as he was dissatisfied with his professional progress.
+In early episodes, he is implied to have a crush on Jennifer, but this soon abates and he begins a long-term relationship with artist Emma between seasons two and four.

 Detective Senior Constable Jennifer Mapplethorpe (Nadine Garner, 79 episodes, seasons 1–5) is one of the Homicide squad of detectives.
-In the pilot episode, she is introduced as a temporary replacement for Duncan, but later earns a permanent place on the team.
+In the pilot episode, she is introduced as a temporary replacement for a suspended Duncan, but later earns a permanent place on the team.
 She is a former member of the Fraud squad, and was also an undercover operative of the Secret Service with Nick.
 Jennifer considers herself married to the job, with Nick being her only genuine love interest over the course of the show.
-In spite of this, she demonstrates a compassionate and protective demeanour, particularly in relation to cases with children.
-Her name is purposely mispronounced by Jarvis, who calls her "Mayplethorpe".
+She is often the most compassionate detective on the squad, and on more than one occasion finds herself targeted by perpetrators of crimes against children.